LAST UPDATED ON ........ Mon 17 July 17

 A reminder to all patients and PPG members - the next PPG Meeting will take place here at the Surgery at the earlier late afternoon time of 4pm - 6pm - all are invited and the agenda is in the "Patient Group" section (tab on the right side of this site).

 Please can i ask all who are attending to let me or a member of the reception team know if you are coming (or not) - thank you, and we look forward to seeing those who will be attending on the 26th.

-Advice is to carry bottled water with you at all times especially when travelling and on public transport.
-Wear the lightest clothes, keep drinking water and hydrating regularly, at least 2 litres of water per day, reduce alcohol and smoking to a minimum if not "none at all", keep in the shade or cool rooms where possible, eat little and often, take more time to get to places and if feeling unwell at anytime, stop what you are doing, rest your heart rate and then when feeling better resume your work or what you are doing - if still feeling unwell then contact 111 or your GP practice.
+The Health Protection Agency advises everyone to carry bottled water with you at all times especially when travelling and on public transport.
+Wear light clothes, keep drinking water and hydrating regularly which really should be 2 litres of water per day, reduce alcohol consumption and try to reduce smoking to a minimum if not "none at all".
+Also, keep in the shade or in cool rooms where possible, eat little and often, take more time to get to places and if feeling unwell at anytime, stop what you are doing, rest your heart rate and then when feeling better resume your work or what you are doing - if still feeling unwell then contact 111 or your GP practice.

 - Ability to send and have your repeat prescription completed and sent direct to your nominated pharmacy (for those patients who have opted into EPS)